-It contains three key features a PR platform should provide: search for journalists, monitor news, and create reports in one platform.
+It contains three key features a PR platform should provide: search for journalists, monitor news, and create coverage reports in one platform.

-Pricing starts at $5,000 per year.
+Muck Rack starts at $5,000 per year.

-Compared to other HARO Alternatives listed here, Meltwater allows you to engage with your audience by replying to comments on your social media accounts.
+Compared to other HARO alternatives listed here, Meltwater allows you to engage with your audience by replying to comments on your social media accounts.

-It’s a media intelligence platform that allows you to monitor your overall brand awareness through media mentions.
+Meltwater is a media intelligence platform that allows you to monitor your overall brand awareness through media mentions.

 Not only that, you can make use of its intelligence tool to track your competitors’ media coverage.